rajive/doma/doc/BestPractices.md

      profile should extend or include the appropriate participant qos profile from `ParticpantQosLib`.

-- For service qos profiles, use topic filters to specify the QoS policies for each topic's DataWriter and DataReader.
+- Create service qos profiles using topic filters to specify the QoS policies for each topic's DataWriter and DataReader.
 This  ensures that the qos polices will apply to endpoints created in code (i.e. not defined a priori in XML App Creation).

-- For service qos profiles, define a *per interface* specific qos profile, eg `User.Service.Requester` and `User.Service.Replier`.
+- For service qos profiles, define a *per service interface* (i.e. service endpoint) specific qos profile, eg `User.Service.Requester` and `User.Service.Replier`.
   Interface qos profiles can be further specialized--for example, a service interface with ownership strength "High", and another with ownership strength "Low".

+- For service interface profiles, use wildcards in topic filters to define interaction patterns that will work types defined by the modules.
+For example to define an objective state pattern service: using the topic filters for `*/RequestedObjectiveState`, `*/CurrentState`, `*/ObjectiveState` for the `Effector`, `Requester` and `Observer` interfaces.
+A module implementing the ObjectiveState pattern can simply reuse the ObjectiveState pattern.

 - topic_filter should use a wild card so that the policy applies to the DataReader(s) for the base topic name and a derived content filtered topic.
   The content filtered topic name should thus derive from the base topic name.
 For example: "MyTopic/filtered" would name a content filtered topic, and a topic_filter="MyTopic*" would apply to both "MyTopic" and "MyTopic/filtered" DataReaders.

 - To define service qos profile in `ServiceQosLib`, extend profiles from `EndpointQosLib` and use `topic filters` for each topic used by the service.
 This avoids duplication and ensures a compact qos specification.

+- Create component interface specific qos profiles that extend the per service interface specific qos profiles, using topic filters.

 - To define a component's qos profile in `ComponentQosLib`, extend profiles in `ParticpantQosLib` and use profiles from `FactoryQosLib`.
 This